Black Mormons: Black Mormons in early Mormonism

 Jane Manning James had been born free and worked as a housekeeper in Joseph Smith's home.
 When she requested the temple ordinances, John Taylor took her petition to the Quorum of the Twelve, but her request was denied.
 When Wilford Woodruff became president of the church, he compromised and allowed Manning to be sealed to the family of Smith as a servant.
 This was unsatisfying to Manning as it did not include the saving ordinance of the endowment, and she repeated her petitions.
 She died in 1908.
 Church president Joseph F. Smith honored her by speaking at her funeral.
 She was posthumously endowed by proxy in 1979.

-Other notable early black LDS Church members included Green Flake, the slave of John Flake, who was born into bondage on a plantation in Anson County, North Carolina and a convert to the church and from whom he got his name.
-He was baptized as a member of the LDS Church at age 16 in the Mississippi River, but remained a slave.
+Other notable early Black LDS Church members included Green Flake (enslaved by John Flake), who was born into bondage on a plantation in Anson County, North Carolina, and a convert to the church and from whom he got his name.
+He was baptized as a member of the LDS Church at age 16 in the Mississippi River, but continued to be held in slavery.
 Following the death of John Flake, in 1850 his widow gave Green Flake to the church as tithing.
-Some members of the black side of the Flake family say that Brigham Young emancipated their ancestor in 1854; however, at least one descendant states that Green was never freed.
+Some members of the Black side of the Flake family say that Brigham Young emancipated their ancestor in 1854; however, at least one descendant states that Green was never freed.

 Samuel D. Chambers was another early African American pioneer.
-He was baptized secretly at the age of thirteen when he was still a slave in Mississippi.
+He was baptized secretly at the age of thirteen when he was still enslaved in Mississippi.
 He was unable to join the main body of the church and lost track of them until after the Civil War.
-He was thirty-eight when he had saved enough money to emigrate to Utah with his wife and son.
+He was 38 when he had saved enough money to emigrate to Utah with his wife and son.